baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 * Idea: Image-based?
 * Quick test: Run adblock lists on Android.

+* Observations
+    * Games tend to not be machine-readable (`android.view.View` that Appium can't look inside).
+Some apps also have machine-readable and non-machine-readable elements (e.g. Glitter Live). -.-
+    * In quite a few apps, the privacy notice is in an element that is called `terms` or `eula`, which means we cannot distinguish this from actual TOS by the ID.
+Sometimes, that is even the heading and it is only possible from reading the text (if that!) to recognize the notice as privacy-related (e.g. `com.fast.free.unblock.secure.vpn`).
+    * The line between a consent notice and dialog is fairly blurry (e.g. Flightradar, Pinterest).
+I have used to following distinction: A dialog prompts an interaction from the user (a button, checkbox, etc., though pre-checked boxes are also included), while a notice is only informational.
+The interaction needs to be specifically privacy-related.
+A notice that is included in a sign-up form for example would not count as a dialog.
+    * Descriptive IDs (or any IDs at all) are not that common.
+We really need to do text-based matching.
+* Ideas
+    * To be a dialog, app needs to match `dialog`, at least one `button` and at least one `keyword`.
+To be notice, app has to match `notice` and at least one `keyword`.
+    * Check for dialog first.
+If app doesn't meet conditions, check for notice.
+Finally, check for link.
+The additional `keyword` matching is necessary to weed out the odd TOS only dialog/notice.
+    * TODO: Maybe have different "classes" of keywords, where e.g. `store cookies` would yield one point but `European Court of Justice` would only yield half a point, and then require some score.
+    * TODO: Maybe it really isn't such a good idea to distinguish between notice and dialog.
+I genuinely often struggle to do this manually even.
+    * Include IAB labels?
+* Cases where I'm unclear:
+    * Lomeda ("Dating App"): Text is split across multiple elements, so not detected.
+Appium doesn't seem to have an `innerText()`-type function.
+Manually concat all child texts?
+But then we could also just use the root element, couldn't we?
+    * Should we distinguish between dialog and notice texts?
+Would it not be smarter to just use the button as the distinguishing feature?
+    * For Pinterest case: Require that the dialog text comes _before_ the button?

 ## Complaints about illegal practices

 * § 25 TTDSG (the German implementation of Art.
 5(3) ePD) is very powerful and violations can easily be detected automatically.
 The regular German DPAs are responsible for enforcing it (§ 1(1)(8) TTDSG).